LIFE STORY

 Some committee topics were bizarre – a Nagaoka committee to discuss the merits of snow, another to discuss the merits of roads, another to discuss the merits of electric energy.

-Whenever an outfit found it had surplus funds it did not want to see taxed or taken away to lower the price of the community service it was supposed to provide, it would organize a committee or conference to discuss the raison d’etre for its existence, or anything else that gave it an excuse to spend money – hopefully, to invite well-known personalities for expensive dinners at luxury hotels.
+Whenever an outfit found it had surplus funds it did not want to see taxed, or did not want to spend more on providing the community service it was supposed to provide, it would organise a committee or conference to discuss the raison d’etre for its existence, or anything else that gave it an excuse to spend money – and hopefully, to invite well-known personalities for expensive dinners at luxury hotels.

 1. Raising Two Bilingual Children